Types of Coffee Grinds: What You Need to Know

 Pouring grinds into a cold brew coffee pitcher.

 While grind size is only one of several factors that influence the quality and taste of coffee, it is a crucial factor that must be carefully considered.
-Even if all the other factors are spot on, the flavor will be subpar if the grind size is not right.
+Even if all the other factors are spot on, the flavor will be subpar if the grind size is incorrect.
 Here is what you need to know about all of the coffee grind sizes:

 Extra-Coarse